 Financial stress: many people worry about not having enough money to live; indeed, many people do not have sufficient funds.
 When you are responsible for pets this can add an additional burden, as we all want to do the best we can for our pet family members.
-Remembering that we are all doing the best we can with the resources (whether they be financial, knowledge, time) available to us,.
+Remember that we are all doing the best we can with the resources (whether they be financial, knowledge, time) available to us.
 Not making ourselves feel guilty, but remaining open to improvements all the time can lessen this burden.
-We will be sharing more information on cost saving ideas to help keep your dog’s health over the next few months.
+We will be sharing more information on cost-saving ideas to help keep your dog’s healthy over the next few months.

 - Acute – Short-term events which do not last long but if traumatic, can have a lasting impact on us.

-- Episodic Stress – Situations which are also short-term but which we find ourselves in regularly, such as rushing to work or other recurring stressful experiences in the workplace.
+- Episodic Stress – Situations that are also short-term but which we find ourselves in regularly, such as rushing to work or other recurring stressful experiences in the workplace.

 - Chronic – Ongoing stresses which last into the long-term.
 These may include the stress of illness (yourself or a loved one, animal or human), ongoing financial stress or the friction in a relationship.